noodlx/Ilumio-Assessment/README.md

 4. testing.md:
     - This is a list of all tests I performed on the program.

-While it would have been gratifying to create test_xyz() counterparts for all my code, it seemed beyond the necessary scope of this assessment.
+While it would have been ideal to create test_xyz() counterparts for all my code, it seemed beyond the necessary scope of this assessment.
 Instead, I focused on manual testing, as outlined in the /testing/ directory, to demonstrate that I've thoroughly debugged and tested my code.

 ## Assumptions